 - Buy From a Reputable Company- If you purchase a shaft online at Golfworks or another source, be sure to buy from a well established company.
 I hate to break the news, but finding a bargain shaft is not a great option.
 To steer you in the right direction, I would like to recommend a few of my favorite companies.
 As you may know already, I play an Oban “Devotion Series” shaft in my driver and 3-wood, so naturally, this company is at the top of my list.
 I also love the Mitsubishi Rayon Diamana Series (shaft in my hybrid).
 Some other companies that I have bought from and liked are Fujikura, UST Mamiya, and Miyazaki.

-- Buy a Real Aftermarket Shaft– If you don’t know the difference between a “made for” shaft and an aftermarket shaft, watch the video below.
+- Buy a Real Aftermarket Shaft– If you don’t know the difference between a “made for” shaft and an aftermarket shaft, watch this video.
 I can attest that the “off the shelf” shafts are much weaker and will crack without much force applied.

 - Take an Online Shaft Fitting Assessment– If you have no idea where to start; taking an online fitting test could be a viable option.
 I wouldn’t recommend buying the shaft recommended to you without further research, but it could provide you with a good starting point.